 I did notice Sumo’s restaurants (this one and the Gran Vía location) were slightly fuller than other restaurants since the hospitality industry opened back up around Spain by the time June rolled around.
 However, I didn’t feel uneasy at all during the times I went in person and found that they kept a safe distance between tables and cleaned them once a table of customers left.

 The quality of their menu items is very high and while portion sizes are on the small side, you will still get good food for less than you would at a fancier restaurant in this area.
-However, the only things I really disliked were the buffet prices and the fact that drinks and desserts are not included in the buffet, should you opt for it.
+However, the only things I really disliked were the buffet prices and the fact that drinks and desserts are not included in the buffet, should you opt for them.
 This would put you at spending at least 20€/person on a weekday or a little over 25€/person on a weekend, provided you both ordered dessert.
 It’s not exactly a student or young couple-friendly restaurant.
 Nonetheless, it’s still a great place to go with coworkers (if you work near Plaza de Cuzco) or with friends for a special occasion as their event rooms are beautifully decorated.

 Sumo has different pricing tiers for their buffet option: